Fchat-Horizon/docs/src/docs/features-overview.md

 You can even pick various sound themes for your notifications and, in the future, make your own sound packs with ease.

 ## Custom character colors & High quality portraits
 Want high quality portraits?
 Simply place `[url=link.to.url.com]Horizon Portrait[/url]` in your characters bio.
 Want a custom color?
 Do `[color=colorname]Horizon Color[/color]` to set one as well!

+## Improved Rising features

+- Pinning statuses in your status history
+- Automatic ads can now have a custom posting interval
+- The profile analyzer has been worked into your own profile, and now gives you more clarity in what the matcher does.